 Setting the GPU compute mode (optional)

 The GPUs on Owens and Pitzer can be set to different compute modes as listed here.
 They can be set by adding the following to the GPU specification when using the

 The compute mode

-exclusive is the default on GPU nodes if a compute mode is not specified.
-With this compute mode, mulitple CUDA processes on the same GPU device are not allowed.
+shared is the default on GPU nodes if a compute mode is not specified.
+With this compute mode, mulitple CUDA processes on the same GPU device are allowed.

 Using GPU-enabled Applications